tetherto/wdk-react-native-provider/CONTRIBUTING.md

 ## Development workflow

-This repository contains a single React Native UI library package.
+This repository contains a single React Native context and provider library package.

 To get started, make sure you have the correct version of [Node.js](https://nodejs.org/) installed.
 See the [`.nvmrc`](./.nvmrc) file for the version used in this project.